kaperys/bttldnbnd.co/reviews/_posts/2021-05-11-wild-turkey-rare-breed-bourbon-review.md

 >
 > <cite>from [wildturkeybourbon.com](https://wildturkeybourbon.com/product/wild-turkey-rare-breed/)</cite>

-Since it's release, Rare Breed has won many awards including gold medals at both the San Francisco World Spirits Competition and the International Wine & Spirits Competition.
-It's not hard to see why!
+Since it's release, Rare Breed has won many awards including gold medals at both the San Francisco World Spirits Competition and the International Wine & Spirits Competition, and it's not hard to see why!

 The bottle I'll be reviewing bears date code LL/HD072357, which [can be read](https://rarebird101.com/bottle-codes/) as bottled on the 7th of April 2019 at 23:57.